IndomieGorengSatu/Mie/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Why are mummys scared of vacation?
+They're afraid to unwind.